Just Our Soldiers' Helpers Inc.

 Where do we ship?

 We started out shipping to the most remote outposts and forward operating bases in Afghanistan and Iraq.
+Currently those locations are still where most of our packages are shipped.

-We ship to other areas such as Iraq, Horn of Africa, and wherever deployed troops need our support.
 Our goal is still to reach the troops who are short on hygiene supplies and snacks/food.
 However, we will ship to others who are deployed and simply need a morale boost.
 Service members who do not need the hygiene supplies are sent snacks and foods to give them a little taste of home.

 What goes in the boxes?